reviewdog/reviewdog/proto/rdp/README.md

 Ideally, diagnostic tools themselves should support outputing their results as RDP compriant format, but not all tools does support RDP especially in early stage.
 But we can still introduce RDP by supporting RDP with errorformat for most diagnostic tools.
-Also we can write a converter and add RPD support in diagnostic tools incrementally.
+Also, we can write a converter and add RPD support in diagnostic tools incrementally.

 ### Consumer: reviewdog